 David Yurman Châtelaine ring with morganite and diamonds in 18K rose gold, $2,800, Saks Fifth Avenue

-Two-stone engagement rings—or toi et moi rings, if you want to keep it fancy—are a jewelry trend we expect to see sticking around for a while.
+Two-stone settings—or toi et moi rings, if you want to keep it fancy—are an engagement ring trend we expect to see sticking around for a while.
 This open band ring, which is bookended with bright green emeralds, is available in yellow or rose gold.

 Chérut 18K yellow gold duo square emerald ring, $3,700, Olivela